UnclassedPenguin/bible/README.md

 - [x] Write documentation for program
 - [x] Clean up interactive mode, make it not so ugly
     - [x] Interactive should be able to basically have a command line, sort of like vim.
 That at anytime you can do a book or a chapter or a verse
-[x]dd[x]  a print function that wraps the print, so It doesn't split words
+- [x] Add a print function that wraps the print, so It doesn't split words
 - [x] Combine if statements in infoMode function.
 Should be if else if
 - [x] Combine if statements in singleShotMode function.
 Should be if else if
 - [x] I think maybe i could change passage struct to have chapter and verse as int.
 It might clean up some code where I dont have to convert back and forth?
 Could change printVerse function